daeken/Benjen/daeken.com/entries/daeken-discount-program.md

-#title Daeken Discount Program
+title: Daeken Discount Program
-#date 2010-02-26
+date: 2010-02-26

 (Edit: The Daeken Discount Program is closed.
 While an interesting exercise, it resulted in only one sale, but it was of the 25% discount level so I can't complain too heavily.
 If nothing else, it was fun to try something.)